giuthas/satkit/docs/SATKIT_development_guide.markdown

    moved to the next release's roadmap.
 This is done in the `devel` branch.
 2. Create a new release candidate branch named 'vX.Y.Z' e.g. 'v0.7.0'.
 3. Merge `main` to the release branch (not the other way around).
+4. Check that conda environments are up to date.
+It is especially possible that satkit-stable is neither up to date with satkit-devel, nor tested.
+5. Run tests.
+   - These don't exist yet at time of SATKIT 0.7.0.
-4. Fix any bugs that occur, run tests see that they pass, update the release notes.
+6. Fix any bugs that occur, run tests see that they pass, update the release notes.
-5. Merge release branch to `main`.
+7. Merge release branch to `main`.
-6. Tag the commit in main with the release title ('vX.Y.Z'), delete the now defunct release branch, if any commits were made to the release branch, merge `main` into `devel`.
+8. Tag the commit in main with the release title ('vX.Y.Z'), delete the now defunct release branch, if any commits were made to the release branch, merge `main` into `devel`.
-7. Announce the release.
+9. Announce the release.